PCavar/Azure-TF-Implement-Traffic-Management/README.md

     8. Running "terraform apply -out ./run-this-deployment.tfplan" applies the deployment/changes proposed in "./run-this-deployment.tfplan".

+Added two scripts.
+The EnableRouting script is for the vm0 route-table to work as vm0 will act as a "router" in this case.
+Routing traffic from vnet2 to vnet3.
+This is needed because vnet2 and vnet3 are not peered as peering is non-transitive.

+Use Ip Flow Verify or connection troubleshoot for example to check the hops and routes the vms take.

+The WebserverIIS is to install IIS on the virtual machines so they have something to listen on via HTTP on port 80.
+If the vms are not listening on port 80 the tcp-health probe will fail.

 There are many more commands, for starters this will be more than enough!